rhit-bryantlj/KOTOR_Lightsaber_Planner/README.md

 ## To Run
-- Download the code as a zip
+1. Download the code usin preferred method (zip, ssh, etc)
+2. unzip folder (if downloaded as zip)
-- CD to the top level directory
+3. CD to the top level directory using linux env
-- make all
+4. make all
+5. ./main.exe

 ## Devlog
 - V1.0 released